 An important step is getting appropriate technical and legal advice on the general regulatory and legal framework as well as on the specific provisions covering the products in question.
-Within that framework, the special coronavirus legislation introduced in March 2020 being in a constant state of flux as the pandemic develops must be taken into account.
+Within that framework, the special coronavirus legislation introduced in March 2020 was in a constant state of flux as the pandemic developed and had to be taken into account.